diannedaian/61040-portfolio/assignments/problemset1.md

 - editBooking(actor: User, booking: Booking, newRoom: Room?, newStartTime: Timestamp?, newEndTime: Timestamp?, newDescription: String?, newAdditionalOwners: Set<User>?)
   - *requires* booking exists, actor is either the primaryOwner or in additionalOwners, and new times do not conflict with existing bookings for the new room
-  - *effects* update the booking’s details with any provided new values
+  - *effects* update the booking's details with any provided new values

 - cancelBooking(actor: User, booking: Booking)
   - *requires* booking exists, actor is the primaryOwner or in additionalOwners